CancerDataAggregator/CDA-HelpDesk/docs/source/ETL.md

 |:--:|
 | *Figure 2* |

 The extraction process for each node implements the publicly available APIs exposed by the nodes.
 All the information that is used within CDA Release 2 for GDC has been obtained from the _cases_ and _files_ endpoints.
 Information from PDC is pulled from _cases_, _files_, _program_,  and _general_ endpoints.
 The majority of fields are coming from the _cases_ endpoint.
 The _files_ endpoint is used to get the files information and provide the link from files to associated specimens and cases.
 The resulting structure incorporates details about the case along with details about the files which are associated with the corresponding case, and specimens found within that case.
-In GDC there are files that only link to cases, but any file that is linked to a specimen is also linked to the case that the specimen belongs to.
+In GDC, there are files that only link to cases, but any file that is linked to a specimen is also linked to the case that the specimen belongs to.
 The file created by the extraction process is written with one case/**ResearchSubject** per line.
 This extracted file is then submitted to the transformation code.
 The code reads the extracted file line by line, and transforms each line into the data structure expected in our BigQuery tables.

 Since the extracted data and the output of the transform code are written on a case by case / **ResearchSubject** by **ResearchSubject** basis, whereas our data structure is on a **Subject** by **Subject** basis, further aggregation of the data is needed.
 The aggregation code searches for any entries in the transformed data which have identical ids (**Subject** level id) and aggregates those entries together.
-Currently the demographic information is coalesced between cases, whereas the **ResearchSubject** and **File** records from different cases are appended.
+Currently, the demographic information is coalesced between cases, whereas the **ResearchSubject** and **File** records from different cases are appended.
 The error logs for the individual DC examine the demographic data of two or more correlating **Subject**/**ResearchSubject** records and logs any discrepancy.
 After aggregation has occurred for both GDC and PDC, the next sub-process is ready to be performed.

 #### Merger of GDC and PDC Data